 The University of Texas at Austin may limit the number of students automatically admitted to 75 percent of the University's enrollment capacity for incoming resident freshmen.
-From the summer 2023 term through the spring 2025 term, the University will admit the valedictorian or the top six percent of the high school's graduating class who meet the above requirements.
+From the summer 2022 term through the spring 2024 term, the University will admit the valedictorian or the top six percent of the high school's graduating class who meet the above requirements.
 Additional applicants will be considered by the University through a holistic review process.

-As required by law, the district will provide written notice concerning the following:
+As required by law, the district will provide written notice concerning:

-- Automatic college admission, - · Curriculum requirements for financial aid, and - Benefits of completing the requirements for automatic admission and financial aid - The Texas First Early High School Completion Program which requires a student to provide an official copy of assessment results and transcripts, as applicable, to receive credit for the assessments and credits required for early graduation under the program - The Texas First Scholarship Program - The Future Texas Teachers Scholarship Program.
+- Automatic college admission, - Curriculum requirements for financial aid, and - Benefits of completing the requirements for automatic admission and financial aid - The Texas First Early High School Completion Program and the Texas First Scholarship Program